The Namib Naukluft Mountain Zebra Park - The Perfect Stop-Over Between Sossusvlei & Windhoek

 I knew this day had been coming for some time.
 But knowing what's going to happen doesn't make it any easier.
 I stood beside my 4x4, the wind gently blowing the desert sand in my face.
-In the distance, red sand dunes stood silhouetted against the blue sky.
+In the distance the red sand dunes of Sossusvlei stood silhouetted against the blue sky.
 We'd just finished packing up the last of our stuff and were now unplugging our broken fridge from its charging point.
 I wished our food good luck for the journey ahead, hoping it would warm too much during our 3 hour drive today.

 Today we were starting our journey back towards Windhoek, the capital of Namibia.
 There were only 3 more nights left of our 14-day road-trip round Namibia and I was really feeling a weight in my heart.
 I was not ready to leave.
 There was still so much to see of this beautiful country.
 If we continued the road south we'd reach Aus and the desert horses as well as the abandoned mining town of Kolmanskop.
 Alas, it was not to be for this trip.
 We'd tactfully cut-out southern Namibia when we realised we'd severely mis-calculated our entire trip and would be driving for 5 hours each day if we really wanted to fit those stops in.

 So, today we began our leisurely drive back to where we began.
 Tonight we were booked to stay at the Namib-Naukluft Mountain Zebra National Park.
-Honestly, I hadn't hear anything about this place so was curious to see what it was like.
+Honestly, I hadn't heard anything about this place so was curious to see what it was like.
 Due to its name, I was expecting to see a lot of zebras and a lot of mountains.
 But, who knows?

 I suppose this park is rarely talked about as I was not taking the usual Namibia road-trip route.
 Normally people would continue south to Aus (perhaps they had longer to explore Namibia).
 As a result, I felt a slight sense of 'going off the beaten track'.